↑GUYANA

 DAY 7 - SURAMA, BURRO BURRO RIVER, ROCK VIEW

-Early morning drive beyond Surama to the nearby Burro Burro River, arriving by 6:00 AM.
-Float down the slow-moving river looking for the near endemic Guianan Streaked-Antwren, which lives almost exclusively along river courses.
-After box breakfast, bird the dirt track back through secondary forest toward Surama on foot.
+Early this morning we'll drive west from Surama to the nearby Burro-Burro River, arriving by 6:00 AM.
+We'll then float down the slow-moving river in a small boat looking for the near-endemic Guianan Streaked-Antwren, which lives almost exclusively along river courses.
+After a box breakfast, we'll spend the rest of the morning birding the dirt track through secondary forest back toward Surama on foot.
+This track is wide and flat so it's easy walking.
 The forest offers some great birding with possibilities that include Marail Guan, Cream-colored Woodpecker, Lined Forest-Falcon, Guianan Slaty-Antshrike, White-flanked Antwren, White-fringed Antwren,Rufous-bellied Antwren, Guianan Warbling-Antbird, Ferruginous-backed Antbird, Gray Antbird, Dusky Antbird, White-browed Antbird, Black-chinned Antbird, White-bellied Antbird, Chestnut-rumped Woodcreeper, Capuchinbird, White-crowned Manakin, Golden-headed Manakin, Coraya Wren, and Guira Tanager.

 DAY 8 - KARANAMBU